Chuseok: Juldarigi

 Juldarigi, or tug-of-war, was enjoyed by an entire village population.
 Two groups of people are divided into two teams representing the female and male forces of the natural world.
 The game is considered an agricultural rite to predict the results of the year's farming.
 If the team representing the female concept won, it was thought the harvest that year would be rich.

 Chicken Fight (Dak-ssaum)

 Korean people used to watch chicken fights, and learned how chickens fought; a game inspired by such was invented.

 To play the game, people are separated into two balanced groups.
-One must bend his or her leg up and hold it bent with the knee poking out.
-The players must then attack each other with their bent knees, having to eliminate them by making their feet touch the ground; the last player holding up his or her knee wins.
+One must bend their leg up and hold it bent with the knee poking out.
+The players must then attack each other with their bent knees, having to eliminate them by making their feet touch the ground; the last player holding up their knee wins.

 The game is about strength, speed, and balance; to stay alive, one must display the capability of fighting back.